ancientwar-lord/ainewsRepoter/README.md

 # LotusAi - AI Avatar Chat with Voice Interaction

-A React Three project featuring a 3D avatar with voice recognition and  lipsync capabilities, integrated with IO Intelligence Llama-4-Maverick FP8 AI model for faster response and IO Intelligence RAG api for latest news ingestion and retival to keep user upadted about the latest news.
+A React Three project featuring a 3D avatar with voice recognition and lip sync capabilities, integrated with the IO Intelligence Llama-4-Maverick FP8 AI model for faster response and IO Intelligence RAG API for the latest news ingestion and retrieval to keep users updated about the latest news.

 ## Features

-- 🎭 **3D Avatar with Lipsync Animation** - Realistic mouth movements synchronized with speech
+- 🎭 **3D Avatar with Lip Sync Animation** - Realistic mouth movements synchronized with speech
 - 🤖 **IO Intelligence AI Llama-4-Maverick FP8 model for conversation** - Streaming responses with conversational AI
-- 🗣️ **Text-to-Speech with Lipsync** - Hands-free interaction with wake word detection ("Hi Lotus")and on user query AI responses are spoken aloud with synchronized lip movements
+- 🗣️ **Text-to-Speech with Lip Sync** - Hands-free interaction with wake word detection ("Hi Lotus"), and on user query, AI responses are spoken aloud with synchronized lip movements
 - ⚡ **Real-time Processing** - Instant voice recognition and TTS integration
-- 📰 **Latest News Updation** - AI proivde the latest news to keep users updated
+- 📰 **Latest News Update** - AI provides the latest news to keep users updated
 - 🔁 **Conversation Mode** - Continuous voice interaction with automatic wake word detection